Does Brave Young Minds have openings for new individual therapy and/or parent coaching clients?

 For anyone under the age of 18, yes!
 For safety reasons, parents/guardians are required to be present or available for the entire session when the client is under 18.
 That means parents/guardians should not leave the house and should not schedule important phone calls during the precious time we get to spend helping your child/teen.

 Parents/guardians always play an important role in the therapy process, whether you’re present for 5 minutes or the entire session.
-For younger kids, I work mostly with parents/guardians to change the way they are responding to emotions/behaviors at home.
-For tweens, teens, and college students, most prefer spend a majority of the sessions with me one-on-one, with a quick check-in from parents/guardians as needed.
+For younger kids, we work mostly with parents/guardians to change the way they are responding to emotions/behaviors at home.
+For tweens, teens, and college students, most prefer spend a majority of the sessions with me one-on-one, with a quick check-in from parent(s)/guardian(s) at the start and end of the session.

 Can I eat, drink, or chew gum during my therapy session?